Bill Potts (Doctor Who): Other media

-In April 2017, three new novels were released, featuring new companions Nardole and Bill Potts.
-They are titled The Shining Man, Diamond Dogs and Plague City.
-Before her premiere episode was broadcast, Bill made a cameo appearance in a Doctor Who Magazine comic strip, titled "The Daft Dimension", alongside Nardole in Issue #511 (May 2017).
+Before her premiere episode was broadcast, Bill Potts made a small appearance in the Doctor Who Magazine comic story "The Daft Dimension", published May 2017.
+In April 2017, three Doctor Who novels were released featuring Bill: The Shining Man, Diamond Dogs and Plague City.

-Paul Cornell's novelisation of "Twice Upon a Time" reveals more details about Bill's experiences following the events of "The Doctor Falls".
-It states that Bill and Heather explore the Milky Way together for a time, until Bill suggests they try being human again.
-As they spend time together on Earth – magicking up enough money to rent a flat and adopting cats – Bill grows to know and love Heather as a person.
-Years later, they decide to live by the sea and grow old as humans.
+Paul Cornell's 2018 novelisation of "Twice Upon a Time" details Bill's life after the events of "The Doctor Falls".
+Bill and Heather explore the Milky Way together, until Bill suggests they become human again.
+The couple spend time together on Earth, living by the sea, and grow old.
 On her deathbed, Bill tells Heather to leave her and resume her astral form.
-After accepting a human death, Bill finds herself part of Testimony.
-When it encounters the Doctor, Testimony temporarily restricts Bill's access to some of her memories so that she can interact with the Doctor as he knew her, to test his trustworthiness; this limitation is lifted at the end of the story.
+Bill dies and becomes part of Testimony.
+When it encounters the Doctor, Testimony temporarily restricts Bill's access to her later memories so she can interact with the Doctor as he knew her; this limitation is lifted at the end of the story.

+Mackie reprised the role in the online minisode "The Best of Days" (2020) for Doctor Who: LOCKDOWN, which takes the form of voicemails between Bill and Nardole.
+In the minisode, Bill and Heather have broken up after settling back on Earth, though the omniscient Heather states that they will ultimately get back together.
+Bill references the COVID-19 lockdowns, expresses hope for social change and wonders if she will encounter the Doctor again.